 But not all e-bikes are the same.
-Use this guide before buying or riding an e-bike - for yourself or a loved one.
+Use this guide before buying or riding an e-bike.

 The information in this pamphlet is up to date as of January 2026.
 Always refer to the most recent local and state regulations when operating any vehicle on any roadway.